KULeuven-Diepenbeek/osc-course/content/theory/c/chap1.md

 > `gcc *.c`

-Due to the lack of a target file name, the compiler creates an "a.out" file that you can execute.
+Due to the lack of a target file name, the compiler creates an "a.out" file that you can execute (`chmod +x` has already been done for you).
 You can specify this with the "-o" flag.
 If you have something more to link, put everything in a row one after the other.

 However, there are still a lot of compiler options that are [explained at gcc.gnu.org](https://gcc.gnu.org/onlinedocs/gcc/C-Dialect-Options.html) that you can play with.